Indian elections: Hope and anger in transgender community

 "It's a good initiative because we don't want to be identified as male or female, but I am not confident that this will change our image in the collective conscience of this country," she says.

-Adds Babli: "The Election Commission has given us the most important aspect of our life - freedom."'Vote with pride'
+Adds Babli: "The Election Commission has given us the most important aspect of our life - freedom."